 Riding this vehicle with a trailer substantially increases the risk of toppling, especially on inclined slopes.
 If a trailer is used behind the vehicle make sure that its hitch is compatible with the one on the vehicle.
 Make sure the trailer is horizontal with the vehicle.
 (In some instances a special extension may have to be installed on the vehicle hitch).
 Use security chains to secure the trailer with the vehicle.
-The vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces.
+This vehicle may require additional stopping distance if hauling heavy loads, especially on inclined surfaces and when a passenger is on board.
 Be careful not to skid or slide.
 When stopped or parked, block the vehicle and trailer wheels from possible movement.
 Always make sure load is evenly distributed on the trailer.
 Use caution when disconnecting a loaded trailer; it or its load may topple on you or others.
 Do not turn at high speeds.
-Always use low gear range and slow down a lot.

-Working with your vehicle
+Working with Your Vehicle